klevultd/frontend-sdk/packages/klevu-core/README.md

 ## Filter Manager

 Filter Manager is a helper class that takes care of the state of filters.
 What filters are currently selected and what should be sent.
 It can be passed to `listFilters()` and then the result is automatically applied to the state.
-Modifier `applyFiltersWithManager()` can base used to apply the current state of filters to query.
+Modifier `applyFilterWithManager()` can base used to apply the current state of filters to query.

 ## Internal DOM events